Summit elevation: 5,689 feet

 Route Profile • Harding Truck Trail

-Harding Truck Trail starts in Modjeska Canyon and leads nine miles up to Four Corners.
-The fire road has mile markers at every mile and offers views of Orange County.
+Harding Truck Trail starts in Modjeska Canyon and leads up to Four Corners for nine miles.
+The fire road offers views of Orange County.

 Santiago Peak • Interactive Map